Consensys/doc.tessera/docs/HowTo/Configure/Keys/Azure-Key-Vault-Pairs.md

 # Azure Key Vault key pairs

-To configure Tessera to use Azure Key Vault [key pairs](Overview.md), provide the Vault information in the [configuration file](../../../Reference/SampleConfiguration.md#keys).
+To configure Tessera to use Azure Key Vault [key pairs](Overview.md), provide the vault information in the [configuration file](../../../Reference/SampleConfiguration.md#keys).
 You can use Tessera to [generate Azure Key Vault keys](../../Generate-Keys/Azure-Key-Vault.md).

-Provide the Vault URL and the secret IDs for both keys.
+Provide the vault URL and the secret IDs for both keys.

 !!! example "Azure Key Vault key pair configuration"